jmcaluyafuentes/portfolio-T1A2/READ.md

 Unlike the projects page, there is only one column in blog page as it is appropriate in reading purposes.
 On top of the page are the list of five blog titles and their published dates.
 Each title is linked to its blog post on the same page for easy navigation.
 Semantic time tags are used for the published date.

-In each blog post, semantic address tags are used in the author.
-Under each post has a link called "back to top" which is useful if the user wants to check again the list of titles.
+In each blog post, semantic tags are used in author, date and image using address, time and figure tags, respectively.
+Under each post has a link called "back to top" which is useful if the user wants to check again the list of titles at the beginning of the page.